-The AAMC Graduation Questionnaire (GQ) is an anonymous survey that fourth-year medical students across the country take between February 14 and the first week of June during their final year of medical school.
+The Graduation Questionnaire (GQ) is a confidential survey that senior medical students across the country take between February and June each year, during their final year of medical school.
 The Association of American Medical Colleges (AAMC) administers the survey.

 Why Should I Take the GQ?